tucats/ego/docs/API.md

 retrieved.
 In this example above, only the "customer" column will be read from the first table.

 The second task is an insert into a different table.
+This table has two columns, "sender" and "recipient", so a value is specified for each column in the new row that is being inserted.
 Note how the value in the "data" object specifies "{{customer}}" for the object value for the column "recipient".
 The use of a string with double-braces around a name is the indicator that the value is not the string, but instead is the symbol value "customer" that was read in a previous task.
 The effect of this is that the "INSERT" task will store the value for customer from the first table in the "recipient" column of the second table.

+You might want a case where you read the same table twice, with different filters, and need to keep both values that were read by the `select` operation.
+You can do this with a special transation type of `symbol`.
+Here is an example transaction that uses the `symbol` operation:

+    [
+        {
+            "operation": "select",
+            "table": "table1",
+            "columns": [
+                "customer"
+            ],
+            "filters": [
+                "EQ(key,1)"
+            ]
+        },
+        {
+            "operation": "symbol",
+            "data" : {
+                "sending_customer" : "{{customer}}"
+            }
+        },
+        {
+            "operation": "select",
+            "table": "table1",
+            "columns": [
+                "customer"
+            ],
+            "filters": [
+                "EQ(key,2)"
+            ]
+        },
+        {
+            "operation": "symbol",
+            "data" : {
+                "receiving_customer" : "{{customer}}"
+            }
+        },
+        {
+            "operation": "insert",
+            "table": "table2",
+            "data": {
+                "sender": "{{sending_customer}}",
+                "recipient": "{{receiving_customer}}"
+            }
+        }
+    ]

+&nbsp;

+In this (contrived) example, there are two separate `select` operations done on the same table, but with different key values.
+The first `select` is looking for a row where "key=1" and the second `select` is looking for a row where "key=2".
+These are specifed using the `filters` item in the transaction operation.

+After the first `select`, there is a `symbol` operation.
+This moves the value from the "customer" value that was retrieved in the first `select` into a new symbol, named "sending_customer".

+The second `select` operation is performed, using the different value for "key".
+This again sets the value of "{{customer}}" to the value in the row for the column named "customer".
+After this `select`, a second `symbol` operation is performed to move the value of "{{customer}}" into a new value, which is named "receiving_customer".
+In this way, two separate rows were read from the same table (with differnt filters) and the value for the "customer" column was stored in two different symbol names.

+The final step is to use each of these symbol names in an `insert` operation, which adds a new row to table2 that has columns named "sender" and "recipient" and has the values of the respective "customer" columns, now represented as two different substitution symbols.

 {% endraw %}